humerbenjamin/humerbenjamin.github.io/fusion/dsmc_lit_review.md

 ## Knudsen Number

-Many key question associated with this thesis revolve around why DSMC is well suited for tackling this specific type of gas dynamics problem, and the foundation of this discussion depends on an understanding of flow regimes.
+Many key questions associated with this thesis revolve around why DSMC is well suited for tackling this specific type of gas dynamics problem, and the foundation of this discussion depends on an understanding of flow regimes.
 The flow regimes covered by present theory are often classified by their Knudsen Number.
 The Knudsen Number is a dimensionless number defined as the ratio of the molecular mean free path to the representative physical length scale

 $$
 Kn=\lambda/L \; . \quad (1)